maki21-me/ShecodesProject-Vanilla-weather-app/README.md

 This is a **Vanilla JavaScript Weather Application** I built as part of a project from [SheCodes](https://www.shecodes.io/).
 It allows users to search for any city and get real-time weather data such as temperature, humidity, wind speed, and weather conditions.
 The project was built using **HTML**, **CSS**, and **JavaScript**, without any frameworks.

 🔗 **Live Demo**: (https://creative-souffle-7443f6.netlify.app/)
-✏️ Replace the link above with your actual Netlify or GitHub Pages URL.

 ---